 “Fight for the web“

 So the web remains open and a global public resource for people everywhere, now and in the future.”

 THE CONTRACT FOR THE WEB – WORLD WIDE WEB FOUNDATION

 As a digital web and marketing agency, we are very passionate about the online safety of our clients and their customers.

 Factory is proud to announce that we have signed the Contract For The Web, and we commit to upholding these principles.
 We continue to ensure all our clients are secure and that their customers can trust that using a website is safe.
 We will undoubtedly play our part in ensuring people feel safe and welcome online.

 The falling trust in the security of digital online data was echoed throughout WebSummit and was also discussed by Christopher Wylie during an interview on stage with Krishnan Guru-Murthy.
 The Cambridge Analytica whistleblower covered everything – from a distinct lack of data security and industry regulation to the lack of web knowledge held by top government officials.

-If the world's governments don't understand the web, how can they regulate it?
-The obvious answer is for everyone to work together to create a safer, more trustworthy World Wide Web that can be accessed across the world.
+If the world’s governments don’t understand the web, how can they regulate it?
+The obvious answer is for everyone to work together to create a safer, more trustworthy World Wide Web that can be accessed worldwide.
 This is what the Contract For The Web is all about.

 Made By Factory is an award-winning digital agency in Manchester.
-We are also builders of high-quality websites and web applications, marketeers of business, designers and creators of beautiful brands.
+We are also builders of high-quality websites and web applications, marketers of business, designers and creators of beautiful brands.